Meet the Team:

 Kacey is a New York State licensed Speech Language Pathologist and holds her Certificate of Clinical Competence from the American Speech-Language Hearing Association (ASHA).
 She is certified as a Teacher of Students with Speech and Language Disability (TSSLD).
 Kacey earned her bachelor’s degree from the University of Wisconsin-Eau Claire and her master’s degree from the University of Wisconsin-Milwaukee.

 Kacey has worked with infants, toddlers, school-aged children, and adolescents.
-She has experience working with children across a variety of settings, including clinic, home, and school based settings.
+She has experience working with children across a variety of settings, including clinic, home, and school-based settings.
 Kacey has a passion for working with kids with complex communication needs using neurodiversity-affirming practices.
+Having completed the Meaningful Speech ™ course, Kacey is trained in the Natural Language Acquisition (NLA) framework and gestalt language processing.
 Kacey’s goal is to enable all of her students to realize their potential!